MahmoudAbdelFatah/GCP-with-terraform/README.md

 * Using custom Service Account (SA) and attach it to node and Bastion VM.
 * Only the management subnet can connect to the gke cluster.
 * Using Load Balancer to route external traffic to the Worker Nodes.
+* Using Load Balancer to access the dashboard of the jenkins to run pipeline.
+* Run a pipeline to deployment the app.

 ![This is a alt text.](/images/private-gke-2.jpeg)